nachodll/GBV_EQ_DB/docs/Views/v_indicadores_anuales_provinciales_unificados.md

 The `analisis.v_indicadores_anuales_provinciales_unificados` view consolidates the main annual indicators that are available at province level.
 Every year contributes 52 rows (one per province), and any indicator without data for a province-year combination remains `NULL` in the unified output.
 This makes it possible to join the view safely with other yearly provincial datasets without losing the geographic universe.

+Each row contains the `(anio, provincia_id, provincia)` key alongside the indicators summarised in the following table.

+> **⚠️ Warning**
+> The indicators in this view are already aggregated at the province level.
+Some upstream datasets include national records without territorial identifiers; as a result, summing the provincial totals will **not** always reproduce the national total published by the data source.
+Consult the documentation of each source table before aggregating beyond the provincial scope.

+> **📝 Note**
+> This page summarises the unified output.
+Detailed metadata (definitions, caveats, unit descriptions…) for every indicator live in the documentation of the corresponding source tables listed below.

 ## Source views

 The unified view draws from the following intermediate views defined in `sql/views.sql`.
 All of them align their outputs on the same `(anio, provincia_id)` keys before being joined together.